marisademeglio/media-overlays-js/README.md

  * Par nodes render their children in parallel (e.g. this text with this audio).

 When a node is done playing, it must notify its parent via the Node.notifyChildDone method.
 This method is also used to communicate from the audio clip player to the audio node that owns that clip.

+In addition to the functions added above during DOM annotation, nodes may also pick up this property:

+ * Node.isJumpTarget = the node is the start of playback in the middle of the tree.

+This property is necessary because of this use case: the user clicks "footnote 5" and the player jumps there.
+Footnote 5 is in the middle of a SMIL file and therefore in the middle of a playback tree.
+The first clip of footnote 5 is 4 seconds long.
+After 1 second, the user clicks "footnote 5" again.
+Normally, the audio player would see that it is already playing that clip and would just continue doing so.
+However, in this case, we want to force it to re-start, so we identify the node as a jump target.
+The audio player's behavior has been optimized for smooth playback so this type of interruption is the exception.

+## Audio playback

+An issue with audio playback is that we have to use a timer to monitor for the end of a clip.
+This timer fires about once every 11ms when the tab is in focus, which is sufficient.
+However, when the tab loses focus, it fires only once every second.
+[Read more](https://github.com/marisademeglio/media-overlays-js/wiki/audio#wiki-issue) about this issue.